 There are reasons why you start a project.
-You discover a problem you want to fix, a topic you want the people to think about, to improve something or you simply love something to do.
+You discover a problem you want to fix, a topic you want people to think about, to improve something, or you simply love to do something.
 The people you want to address should know about it to get a better understanding of your intentions.

-When your audience is able to reconstruct your thoughts and discovers the solution you created, the „magic“ happens.
+When your audience is able to reconstruct your thoughts and discovers the solution you created, that’s when the „magic“ happens.

-So all in all I used communication and storytelling as a tool to build my audience.
-And my online presence consists out of the usual suspects for designers: Behance portfolio, online portfolio, Facebook page and an instagram account.
+So, all in all, I used communication and storytelling as a tool to build my audience.
+And my online presence consists of the usual suspects for designers: Behance portfolio, online portfolio, Facebook page, and an Instagram account.

 What’s the best feedback you received about your product?

 This is definitely one of my favorites.
-It is an anonymous message I received during the first day of the release:
+It is an anonymous message I received on the first day of the release:

-What are some of your favorite places online, where you get insight or inspiration for your work?
+What are some of your favorite places online where you go for insight or inspiration for your work?

 I like to stumble upon unknown design projects or portfolios that didn’t get that much attention.